 • Time zone trap: Greece is one hour ahead of Albania — easy to miss your ferry

 Pro Tip: Book with Finikas Lines (the Albanian operator), not the Greek ones.
-Greek labor strikes can shut down service with no refund.
-I’ve seen this play out in shoulder season more than once.
+Greek labor strikes can shut down service with no refund — I’ve watched that play out in shoulder season more than once, with travelers stranded on the Corfu side overnight.

 Podgorica (TGD), Montenegro

-• Best for: Northern Albania (Shkodër, Theth, Valbona, Albanian Alps)
+• Best for: Northern Albania (Shkodër, Theth, Valbona, the Albanian Alps)

 Pristina (PRN), Kosovo